hltcoe/sandle/README.md

 ### Authentication

-API keys are listed in a user-created file in the current directory, `authorized-users.txt`, one key per line.
-API keys should use the base 64 alphabet.

-A single accepted API key can also be specified via command line argument or environment variable.
-For more information, run the following:
+API keys the application should accept can be specified in a file, as command line arguments, or in an environment variable.
+If no API keys are specified (the default), one will be generated and logged on startup.

+For more information about specifying API keys, run the following (and then add the appropriate configuration to `docker-compose.yml`):

 ```
 docker-compose run --no-deps openai-wrapper --help
 ```

-The current authentication configuration is specified in `docker-compose.yml`.

-[As in the OpenAI API](https://beta.openai.com/docs/api-reference/authentication), the API key can be used either as a "Bearer" authentication token or as a basic authentication password (with the user being the empty string).
+[As in the OpenAI API](https://beta.openai.com/docs/api-reference/authentication), an API key can be used either as a "Bearer" authentication token or as a basic authentication password (with the user being the empty string).

 ### Example API calls